tikv/client-py/README.md

 # TiKV Client (Python)

-This library is still in heavy development and is in the stage of prove-of-concept.
+This library is in the stage of prove-of-concept and still under heavy development.

+This client is built on top of [tikv-client-rs](https://github.com/tikv/client-rust) via CFFI and [PyO3 Python binding](https://github.com/PyO3/pyo3).

 ## Install (Development)